 And if you’re into skiing, definitely stop by during the winter and take advantage of the mountain’s wealth of extensive trails and premier ski facilities – all of which are remnants from when Lake Placid played host to the 1980 winter Olympics.

 ***PSST…Cascade and Porter Mountain are also both in the area and make for a really accessible.
 5.6-mile hike.
 You can also easily climb both mountains in a single day since it’s only another mile hike to the top of Porter Mountain once you’ve reached the summit of Cascade.
-They are also really close to Lake Placid, making this the perfect place to go and enjoy a wicked awesome sunrise.***
+They are also really close to Lake Placid, making this the perfect place to go and enjoy a wicked awesome sunrise.
+You can also check out some amazing romantic getaways in Vermont since you’re super close to this awesome state.***

 Where is this Hike: Lake Placid, NY (in the Catskills)